Summary of my Post HS Life from Classmates.com

 That was in 1999 and we have lived happily ever after ever since.

 If you know my siblings and are curious about their status: Sue is married to Patrick and lives in Pleasanton, CA and has three beautiful children.
-Jeff is married to Alex and has two sons.
-He lived in London for 18 years, spent the last two years living with his family in Pelham, NY and will be moving soon to Washington, D.C.
-His daughter from a previous marriage lives in the US, works for the Gates Foundation and is getting married in April.
-Jennifer lives in Santa Clara, CA and has a lively daughter.
+Jeff was married to Alex and had two sons.
+He lived in London for 18 years, spent two years living with his family in Pelham, NY, and then passed away suddenly soon after moving with the boys to the Washington, D.C. area to join his wife who had just started a new job there a few weeks before.
+His daughter from a previous marriage lived in the DC area and was married in April 2012.
+Now she is in CA without him.
+Jennifer lives in Santa Clara, CA and has a daughter and grandaughter.
 All of us ended up in either education or a field of journalism or both.

 Info, LInks, and Pics.....Oh My!!!